rafiq10/design-patterns-in-go/README.md

 - Fluent interfaces enable to chain calls together
 - it returns the receiver object so you can chain it
 - chaining the methods helps building the object

+## 2.2 Builder Facets
+- It splits the building of an object into multiple logical builder structs
+- It allows, through the types, accessing the methods of builders that refer to the single fields of the principal struct
+- Itallos chaining the methods to set the fields (in any order)